matey97/TugTestAnalytics/README.md

   - rr: smartwatch on **right** hand, turns to the **right**.
 - [FEATURES](./FEATURES): contains the features extracted from the RAW data, used to train the machine learning model.
 - [IMAGES](./IMAGES): contains some figures with the results of the experiment.
-- [MODEL](./MODEL): constains the trained machine learning model.
+- [MODEL](./MODEL): contains the trained machine learning model.
 The following files are included:
   - *labels.txt*: file with the labels (clases) of the trained model.
   - *model_full_norm.h5*: trained Keras model.
   - *model_full_norm.tflite*: TensorFlow Lite model with *labels.txt* embedded (through additional metadata file), ready to use.